640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-The ventricles are chambers in the brain that normally contain fluid.
-This fluid is called cerebrospinal fluid.
-Usually these chambers contain just the right amount of the fluid for normal brain function.
+The brain has chambers called ventricles that normally contain fluid.
+This fluid is called cerebrospinal fluid (CSF) and it cushions the brain and spinal cord.
+Normally your body makes just enough CSF each day and absorbs that same amount.
 Sometimes, however, too much fluid can build up in the ventricles.
 This accumulation of fluid leads to a condition called normal pressure hydrocephalus (NPH).

 These are possible symptoms of NPH: